andrevidela/Research-report/Thesis/index.md

 # Performance improvement using linear types

-This section aims to answer the question “what performance improvement can we get by using linear types _today_?” by implementing a well known optimisation technique that linear types allow: memory reuse.
+This section aims to answer the question “what performance improvement can we get by using linear types _today_?” by implementing a well-known optimisation technique that linear types allow: memory reuse.

 First we are going to talk about what are the assumptions necessary for our optimisation to work.
 As we will see, they are not as simple as one might expect.
 The original formulation for linear types suggest that every linear function could reuse the memory space taken by linear variables.
 But this is not necessarily the case in Idris2 and additional requirements will have to be met for the optimisation to trigger.
 We will see that those requirements are quire limiting and prompted the work in section 5.